Baishaki-sfdc/Bank-Loan-Analysis_Power-BI/README.md

 MS SQL Server,Power BI

 ## Objective
 The primary objective of the Details Dashboard is to provide a comprehensive and user-friendly interface for accessing vital loan data.
-It will serve as a one-stop solution for users seeking detailed insights into our loan portfolio, borrower profiles, and loan performance.
+It will serve as a one-stop solution for users seeking detailed insights into our loan portfolio, borrower profiles, and loan performance.<br/>
 This dashboard is a comprehensive overview of lending operations through meticulous tracking of Key Performance Indicators (KPIs).
 These KPIs serve as vital metrics in evaluating the performance and health of our loan portfolio.
 Our focus lies on the following key areas.<br/>

 ## Problem: